Stem Cell Facelift vs Traditional Facelift: Which Is Better?

 What looks most natural—and what can look “overdone”

 “Overdone” results are usually not caused by the word “facelift”—they’re caused by poor planning, excessive tension on skin, or a mismatch between technique and anatomy.
 A well-executed surgical lift can be extremely natural, while any approach (surgical or regenerative) can look unnatural if it’s used to chase the wrong goal.
+Our case study on subtle facelift results that prioritize rejuvenation over alteration walks through a real “expert patient” goal set — including how surgeons read before/after photos in motion (not just stills), the structural markers that prevent a “wind-swept” outcome, and the 6–12 month benchmark for evaluating whether a result reads as truly natural.

 Skin quality outcomes: fine lines, crepey skin, dullness